rust-lang/lang-team/src/design_notes/int_literal_as_float.md

 ## Background

-In rust today, an integer like like `1` cannot be inferred to floating point type.
+In rust today, an integer like `1` cannot be inferred to floating point type.
 This means that valid-looking numeric expressions like `22.5 + 1` will not compile, and one must instead write `22.5 + 1.0`.
 Can/should we change this?